Canon 200D vs 550D

 |Nikon D3400« »||Y||mono||mono||-||-||mini||2.0||Y||-||Y||Nikon D3400|

 It is notable that the 200D offers wifi support, while the 550D does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both the 200D and the 550D have been discontinued, but can regularly be found used on eBay.
 The 550D was replaced by the Canon 600D, while the 200D was followed by the Canon 250D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 200D vs 550D

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 200D and the Canon 550D?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 200D:

 - More detail: Offers more megapixels (24 vs 17.9MP) with a 16% higher linear resolution.

 - Better image quality: Scores substantially higher (13 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (1.5 bits more color depth).